Gramli/WeatherApi/README.md

 ![SwaggerUI](./doc/img/swagger.PNG)

 ## Motivation
 Main motivation is to write practical example of minimal API, to see it's benefits and disadvantages.
-Also to create REST API template project using Clean Architecture and design patterns.
+Also to create REST API example project using Clean Architecture and design patterns.
 ## Architecture

 Projects folows **[Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture)**, but application layer is splitted to Core and Domain projects where Core project holds business rules and Domain project contains business entities.